University Investigation & Response

-Once the investigator has completed all the meetings and reviewed the pertinent information, the investigator will issue a notice of finding as to whether or not, by a preponderance of the evidence, the alleged conduct occurred and make a conclusion as to whether the respondent is or is not responsible for a violation of the University Statement on Sexual Discrimination, Sexual Harassment, and Sexual Misconduct, the Student Sexual Misconduct Policy, and/or the University Nondiscrimination Statement based on the evidence available at the time of the investigation.
+Once the investigator has completed all the meetings and reviewed the pertinent information, the investigator will issue a notice of finding as to whether or not, by a preponderance of the evidence, the alleged conduct occurred and make a conclusion as to whether the Responding Party is or is not responsible for a violation of the University Statement on Sexual Discrimination, Sexual Harassment, and Sexual Misconduct, the Student Sexual Misconduct Policy, and/or the University Nondiscrimination Statement based on the evidence available at the time of the investigation.
 The investigator cannot and does not make a finding as to whether a crime has been committed, as that can only be determined through the criminal/legal process.

-If the investigator deems that the respondent is responsible for a violation of the University Statement on Sexual Discrimination, Sexual Harassment, and Sexual Misconduct, the Student Sexual Misconduct Policy, and/or the University Nondiscrimination Statement, the University will take prompt and effective steps reasonably calculated to end the sexual misconduct, eliminate the hostile environment, prevent its recurrence and, as appropriate, remedy its effects.
+If the investigator deems that the Responding Party is responsible for a violation of the University Statement on Sexual Discrimination, Sexual Harassment, and Sexual Misconduct, the Student Sexual Misconduct Policy, and/or the University Nondiscrimination Statement, the University will take prompt and effective steps reasonably calculated to end the sexual misconduct, eliminate the hostile environment, prevent its recurrence and, as appropriate, remedy its effects.

 Referrals to the Student Conduct Process details